jinaga/BlogMaui/script/README.md

 gh auth login
 ```

+## Generate an iOS distribution certificate

+You will need an iOS distribution certificate to deploy your app to TestFlight.
+This certificate is different from the development certificate you use to run your app on a device during development.

-## Generate your private key and CSR
+### Generate your private key and CSR

 Create a private key/CSR pair (this key is different from the .p8 Apple gives you; this is specifically for the iOS distribution certificate).
 Enter a password when prompted.